 When Loyola graduates work and contribute to their communities, the strength of a Jesuit, Catholic formation is clear to those they meet.
 Loyola forms men and women for and with others.

-The Office of the VP of Discipline’s role is to accompany students through difficult situations on a small and large scale.
+The Office of the VP of Mission and Formation’s role is to accompany students through difficult situations on a small and large scale.
 Loyola strives to be a school that is well disciplined, by encouraging among its students a spirit of self-discipline.
 While the School ensures respect for its rules, it equally ensures that, in enforcement of those rules, the dignity of all concerned, students, parents and teachers, as well as the welfare of the general student body, is always respected.

 Over the five years of Loyola, with time to reflect and learn about oneself and the world around them, students are encouraged to develop their own self-discipline, to hold themselves accountable and discern the right course of action in any given situation, always working towards becoming graduates who are intellectually competent, religious, loving, open to growth and committed to doing justice.